nasa-nccs-cds/jupyter-ilab/README.md

 # jupyter-ilab
-Jupyterlab Tools and Wdigets developed for the NASA-NCCS Innovation Lab
+Jupyterlab Tools and Widgets developed for the NASA-NCCS Innovation Lab

-###Installation
+### Installation
 These instructions assume that jupyterlab has already been installed.
 *jupyterlab_env* is a conda environment that is used in jupyterlab.